Syosset High School

 Syosset High School (SHS) is a public high school located in Syosset, New York, United States, in Nassau County, on Long Island.
 It serves as the public high school for residents of the Syosset Central School District.
-As of 2012, the news magazine Newsweek ranked the high school 42nd best in the United States.
-Syosset High School has been ranked #7 in New York by niche.com as of 2022.

-As of the 2021–22 school year, the school had an enrollment of 2,237 students and 214.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
+As of the 2021–22 school year, the school had an enrollment of 2,234 students, with approximately 559 students per graduating class, and 214.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
+As of 2024, the student body had approximately 49.2% minority enrollment; 50.8% of students were white, while 42.0% were Asian, 5.0% were Hispanic, 1.3% were two or more races, and 0.7% were African-American.
 There were 213 students (9.5% of enrollment) eligible for free lunch and 20 (0.9% of students) eligible for reduced-cost lunch.

-Overview

 The school district as a whole was the 2002 winner of the Kennedy Center Alliance for Arts Education Network and National School Boards Association Award, which honors school districts for excellence in arts education.
 Syosset was also named a Grammy Signature school for its music programs in orchestra, band, and chorus.
 In 2010, it was rated 14th in the country for music education by the National Association for Music Education.
-Syosset High School ranked 143rd of 1600+ schools listed in Newsweeks 2010 Best High Schools list.

-Eleanor Roosevelt was among the first notable people to make a personal appearance in the auditorium.

-In April 2007, the school's Quiz Bowl team won an online national championship.

-Castle Program

-The Castle Program is designed for students (non-special education) who need a different environment in order to succeed.
-These students typically have a history of poor class and school attendance.
-They meet in a separate setting with small class sizes and a close-knit team of teachers who focus on "realistic expectations."
-Participation in this program is voluntary.

-WKWZ

-WKWZ, 88.5 FM, is a broadcasting station owned and operated by the Syosset Central School District that operates from 2:30–11:00 pm Monday through Friday.
-It is licensed by the Federal Communications Commission (FCC).
-WPOB broadcasts on the same frequency from 7:00–2:30 from Plainview-Old Bethpage John F. Kennedy High School, and is the sister station to WKWZ.
-The General Manager is head of the Syosset Film and Radio department, David Favilla, with all other positions (other than General Manager, Station Supervisor and Chief Engineer) operated by students in the school, with positions such as Station Managers, Music Director, Sports Director, Traffic Director, Program Director, Community News Director, and Organizational Supervisors.